slamora/brackets-wiki/SplitView-Proposed-Architecture.md

 ![SplitView Architecture ](images/splitviewarch.jpg)

 ## EditorManager APIs
+These `EditorManager` APIs that exist will remain for backwards compatibility and convenience but their implementation will move as described.

 ### EditorManager.getFocusedEditor
 Reimplemented by moving the current implementation into `Editor` and invoking `Editor.getFocusedEditor()` for the `Editor` object of the focused pane.
 The API will continue to work as it does today.